Cybergen300/Beeware/README.md

 - beautifulsoup4
 - urllib3

-2) Before trying to build the app you'll have to modify and update the required dependencies in your pyproject.toml in order to be able to launch the build app.
+2) Before trying to build the app you'll have to modify and update the required dependencies in your pyproject.toml file in order to be able to launch the build app.